 This homemade citrus sports drink will give you the energy and hydration you need to finish your run or workout strong.

-The summer heat is officially on its way, and many of you will soon be ramping up training for fall marathons.
-This means it’s the perfect time to share one of my favorite recipes from my Nutrition for Runners Program: this easy homemade sports drink recipe.
+It’s hot out, so that means it’s the perfect time to share one of my favorite recipes from my Nutrition for Runners Program (<-get started for free!): this easy homemade sports drink recipe.

 In the winter months, I tend to stick with water and gels/gummies or real food fuel to meet my needs, but in the summer heat, a good sports drink can really hit the spot – and help to avoid any uncomfortable GI situations or dehydration and muscle cramps.